yugabyte/platform-go-client/docs/ThirdpartySoftwareUpgradeParams.md

 ### NewThirdpartySoftwareUpgradeParams

-`func NewThirdpartySoftwareUpgradeParams(clusters []Cluster, creatingUser Users, forceAll bool, kubernetesUpgradeSupported bool, platformUrl string, rawClientRootCA string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ) *ThirdpartySoftwareUpgradeParams`
+`func NewThirdpartySoftwareUpgradeParams(clusters []Cluster, creatingUser Users, forceAll bool, kubernetesUpgradeSupported bool, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ) *ThirdpartySoftwareUpgradeParams`

 NewThirdpartySoftwareUpgradeParams instantiates a new ThirdpartySoftwareUpgradeParams object This constructor will assign default values to properties that have it defined,